DISHES

 Emma McVeigh

-EMMA McVEIGH (she/her) is a queer writer, performer, and sound artist based in Seattle, WA.
+Emma McVeigh (she/her) is a queer writer, performer, and sound artist based in Seattle, WA.
 Her writing explores questions of connection and embodiment through objects, relationships, and the natural world.
-She can often be seen wandering around the woods with a field recorder and headphones or orating her poems on stage or alone in her parked car.
+She can often be seen wandering around the woods with a field recorder and headphones or orating her poems and songs in her parked car.
+She's been published in Silly Goose Press, Clamor, Ancient Tech News, and has a chapbook forthcoming from Milk and Cake Press.
+You can find her on soundcloud and instagram (@ekmcveigh).

 Previous